t4d-classes/react-redux-typescript_10192020/demo-app/exercises/exercise-12.md

 Bonus

-4. If the calculation request will be a division by zero, display an error message and do not record the history entry.
+4. If the calculation requested will be a division by zero, display an error message and do not record the history entry.